csuka/ansible_role_percona_xtradb_cluster/README.md

 Main functionalities
 --------------------

-This role is tested with Ansible v2.9. and 2.10, it includes:
+This role is tested on Ansible 2.9 and higher.
+This role has the following functionalities:

  * Percona XtraDB Cluster 8
  * Secured connection by encrypting mysql traffic